theveloped/cordova-bitcore/README.md

 cordova-bitcore
 =======

+### This repo is still under heavy development and not yet ready for implementation

 This fork of `bitcore-p2p` is build to be browserfiable and usable in cordova mobile applications.
 The changes allow for the replacement of node's `Net` with the cordova plugins: `cordova-plugin-chrome-apps-sockets-tcp` and `cordova-plugin-chrome-apps-sockets-tcpserver`.

 For more information check out the main repos: